yanxiang-yang/yanxiang-yang.github.io/_pages/post.md

 Here are some photos that I would like to share.

 <img align="right" src="{{https://yanxiang-yang.github.io}}/images/munich1.jpg" width="200" alt="image" />
-The first fall when I moved to Munich, @Olympic Park, where the campus of TUM Department of Sport and Health Sciences is located.
+The first autumn when I moved to Munich, @Olympic Park, where the campus of TUM Department of Sport and Health Sciences is located.